Daimonic Self Care

 In the library

-one's daimon might appear in one's weakness and vulnerability, at the tender place of fear and concern.
-But of course that is the gift of woundedness: to discover one's genius, one has to be receptive and attentive to one's vulnerabilities and in them find ultimate strength.
+one’s daimon might appear in one’s weakness and vulnerability, at the tender place of fear and concern.
+But of course that is the gift of woundedness: to discover one’s genius

 Moore, Thomas, The Planets Within: The Astrological Psychology of Marsilio Ficino, 1990thesis